C-C-Minetest-Server/digicompute_redo/doc/computers/api.md

 })
 ```

-The definition is formed just like that of a normal node definition, except digicompute uses it to do a lot of groundwork rather than requiring you to do it manually. **Note:** do not put a modname in the computer string, `digicompute:` is automatically inserted.
+The definition is formed just like that of a normal node definition, except digicompute uses it to do a lot of groundwork rather than requiring you to do it manually. **Note:** do not put a modname in the computer string, `digicompute_redo:` is automatically inserted.

 **Example:**
 ```lua